Cartalk

 GVC receives over 100 visiting groups such as car-clubs and Probus each year.

-GVC membership is nearly 700, and over 450 Club Plates (registration of historic vehicles).
+GVC membership is nearly 900 and with a similar number of Club Plates vehicles.

 GVC has been acknowledged as the No. 1 non-environmental tourist attraction in the Wellington Shire.